L3viathan/veronique/README.md

   question mark.
 This allows you to represent dates such as "some time in 1973" or "26th of July, but I don't know which year", which can be common when entering data without full knowledge of the truth.

+### Users

+Véronique now has basic support for additional users.
+Non-admin users only have read access, and only to a selected list of verbs.
+That list always includes all internal verbs, and can optionally include others.
+The user can then only see claims of that verb type, e.g. only birth dates.